polkadot-developers/polkadot-docs/develop/blockchains/testing/setup.md

 In Polkadot SDK development, testing is crucial to ensure your blockchain works as expected.
 While unit testing for individual pallets validates isolated functionality (as discussed in [Pallet Testing](/develop/blockchains/custom-blockchains/pallet-testing/){target=\_blank}), it’s equally important to test how these pallets function together within the runtime.
 This is where runtime testing comes into play, providing a complete simulation of the blockchain system.

 This guide will help you set up an environment to test an entire runtime.
-This will enable you to assess how different pallets and system components interact, ensuring your blockchain behaves correctly under real-world conditions.
+This will enable you to assess how different pallets, their configurations, and system components interact, ensuring your blockchain behaves correctly under real-world conditions.

 ## Runtime Testing

 In the context of Polkadot SDK, runtime testing involves creating a simulated environment that mimics real blockchain conditions.
 This type of testing goes beyond individual pallet validation, focusing on how multiple components integrate and collaborate across the system.
+This way, multiple runtimes can be tested if needed.

 While unit tests provide confidence that individual pallets function correctly in isolation, runtime tests offer a holistic view.
 These tests validate pallets’ communication and interaction, ensuring a seamless and functional blockchain system.
 By running integration tests at the runtime level, you can catch issues that only arise when multiple pallets are combined, which is critical for building a stable and reliable blockchain.

-### Mocking the Runtime
+### Configuring a Mock Runtime for Integration Tests

 The mock runtime includes all the necessary pallets and configurations needed for testing.
 To simplify the process, you can create a module that integrates all components, making it easier to assess how pallets and system elements interact.